The Government is taking a number of steps to help those who are affected by Coronavirus, directly or indirectly.

 Takeaway and delivery facilities should remain open and operational.
 We will change planning regulations so that restaurants, cafes and pubs which do not current offer delivery and hot food take away are able to do so.
 These measures will be put in place and then reviewed on a monthly basis to consider their effectiveness and compliance in light of changing circumstances.

 UPDATE: Non-essential shops will be able to re-open from June 15th.
 This includes fashion shops, charity shops, tailors, betting shops, car dealerships, gift shops, chemists, food retailers, and indoor and outdoor markets.
+From July 4th pubs, restaurants and hairdressers will be able to re-open as well as some leisure facilities provided they can safely socially distance.

 Support for charities